ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    - If the module doesn't doesn't have any options (for example, it's a ``_facts`` module), you can use ``options: {}``.

+.. _examples_block:

 EXAMPLES block
 --------------

-The EXAMPLES section is required for all new modules.

-Examples should demonstrate real world usage, and be written in multi-line plain-text YAML format.
+Examples should demonstrate real world usage in multi-line plain-text YAML format.
+The best examples are ready for the user to copy and paste into a playbook.
+Review and update your examples with every change to your module.

-Ensure that examples are kept in sync with the options during the PR review and any following code refactor.

-As per playbook best practice, a `name:` should be specified.
+As per playbook best practice, each example should include a `name:` line.

 ``EXAMPLES`` string within the module like this::